 It’s very quiet and has a removable magnetic grounds tray.

-This machine performs poorly when grinding French Press or Moka.
+This machine performs poorly when grinding for a French Press or Moka pot.
 It also uses a plastic impeller to move the grounds into the collection container.
 The cheap impeller can wear down too easily, at which point the whole machine is dead until a new impeller can be installed.

 This machine has a wide range of settings from ultrafine Turkish to coarse French Press, which are further divided into extra fine, fine, medium, and coarse.
 The burrs are commercial grade steel with a reduction motor that grinds slow with little noise and a minimum of static.
 The slow grind also prevents heat buildup.

 Despite the wide range of settings, it works best if left on one setting.
 Grounds tend to collect under the nylon collar around the upper burr.
 To change the bean and/or the grind setting you’ll need to first take it apart and clean it to remove the previous grounds.
 Coffee grinders are supposed to be convenient and this process isn’t.

 The selection knob for choosing how much to grind looks like it came from the dashboard of Ford Taurus.
 It’s made of cheap plastic that breaks too easily; this is clearly the product of poor engineering.